dibsy/Recipies-Of-A-Jenkins-Hacker/lateral_movement/README.md

 <img src="lateral-private.png">

-## Creating resources with access tokens
+## Creating resources with with access tokens from credential bindings
 - Similarly like Github, we can try to enumerate services with the AWS Access Token
-- If we have enough privileges, we can create new AWS services with the AWS tokens
+- If we have enough privileges, we can create new AWS services with the AWS tokens - For example create an ec2 with remote ssh privileges.
--
+- This will not only help in moving laterally, we can use this as foothold to carry out attacks ( where we can install many tools )

 ## Executing groovy console commands via dumped jenkins-api token.